colygon/glean-devrel/tutorials/mcp-quickstart.md

 # MCP Quick Start Guide

-Learn how to set up and use Model Context Protocol (MCP) with Warp in under 10 minutes.
+Learn how to set up and use Model Context Protocol (MCP) with Glean in under 10 minutes.

 ## What is MCP?

 Model Context Protocol (MCP) is an open standard that enables AI assistants to securely connect to external data sources and tools.
-With MCP, Warp's AI can:
+With MCP, Glean's AI can:

 - Query your databases
 - Access your APIs